ibm-cloud-docs/containers/cs_subnets.md

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.

-If you have an existing subnet in your IBM Cloud infrastructure (SoftLayer) portfolio with custom firewall rules or available IP addresses that you want to use, create a cluster with no subnet and make your existing subnet available to the cluster when the cluster provisions.
+To use an existing subnet in your IBM Cloud infrastructure (SoftLayer) portfolio with custom firewall rules or available IP addresses:

 1. Identify the subnet to use.
 Note the ID of the subnet and the VLAN ID.
 In this example, the subnet ID is 807861 and the VLAN ID is 1901230.